 What Causes Bunions?

 Bunions, or Hallux Valgus, are most often a result a developing bone disorders.
-The discomfort they cause is because they are a bony bumps at the base of the joint connected to the big toe.
+Discomfort is caused by bony bumps at the base of the joint connected to the big toe.
 A structural problem in the bones of the foot and toes, usually the MTP (Metatarsophalangeal) joint, is at the root of their formation.
 Consequently, feet no longer align properly and the bone of the big toe pushes against the other toe instead of pointing straight ahead; as a result, the joint stars to protruding outward.
 While adults are the primary sufferers of bunion problems, teenagers can become sufferers too.

 The most apparent symptom of bunions is bumps that form at the base of the big toe.
 They also sometimes form at the base of the little toe.
 Other possible symptoms include: